maruizj/gnupg-security-manual/Readme.md

 ## Usage

-IMPORTANT!
-Remember always to think what Workspace(workdir) you giving to the container . in this case folder is called Workspace/example-dir in you $HOME directory defined in varfile.tfvars
+Clone de project and you are ready to go.

 <!-- ROADMAP -->
 ## Roadmap

 - [x] Add Examples for phone devices
+- [ ] Add Specific example of encrypt and decrypt messages
 - [ ] Add Github repository for password store
+- [ ] Add OS version specific for installation and procedures
 - [ ] Add More colors, more images
 - [ ] Add More info specifc about sharing storages

-See the [open issues](https://github.com/CG-CIS/tools-container-creator/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/maruizj/gnupg-security-manual/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>